Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 recommended a place, or work to find a site being advertised through search engines.

+There are plenty of websites on the dark net including [8CHAN](http://vichandcxw4gm3wy.onion/) as well as others.
+It is good sense to provide an onion routed method for access to your web site and I encourage more businesses and individuals to add to the network with this tool set.

 ## Email?

 Yes.
 There are email services that work within Tor.